 Minimise 40% inheritance tax (above the £325,000 threshold) and speed up the pay out by writing your life insurance in trust.

 You can do this with either decreasing or level term cover.

 Writing your policy in trust means your policy avoids forming part of your legal estate and you assign the rights of the policy over to a nominated trustee/s.

 At Reassured we're able to offer a free trust service on the majority of the policies we arrange, helping you with the application process and answering any questions.

 Mortgage life insurance, whether that be via decreasing or level term cover, although a very good idea is not usually compulsory.

 However, some mortgage lenders may request that you have life cover in place before agreeing to release funds, ensuring their risk is protected.

-From our experience, many homeowners are encouraged to take out cover either through their lender or via their lender’s preferred insurer.
+From our experience, many homeowners are encouraged to take out cover either through their lender or their lenders preferred insurer.

-Normally, you can secure a much better deal if you compare multiple quotes yourself or use a broker.
+Normally you can secure a much better deal if you compare multiple quotes yourself or use a life insurance broker.